 Tech Isn’t Just My Hobby.
 It’s My Story.

 Most people have a living room.
 I have a basement full of blinking lights, beeping buzzers, and the smell of old plastic.
-Welcome to my workshop.
+Welcome to my basement

 Ever since i was a kid, i’ve been fascinated by tech gadgets: at the age of 4, i used to burn my own CDs, help dad looking for music, mess with dad’s phone settings and whatever.